Chippin/prestashop-chippin/Readme.md

 ### Installation
 To use this repository, a merchant should first;
- - Download the repositiry and unzip within the `modules` directory
+ - Download the repository and unzip within the `modules` directory
  - Rename the directory to `chippin`

 Then in the admin-panel (back-office);